1 Introdution

 However, Melampus was already married to Anaxagoras' aunt Iphianeira.

-Anaxagoras sent the clans of his uncle-in-law Melampus and his brother Bias to live in Argos in an attempt to counter the growing power of Mycenae.
+Anaxagoras placed his uncle-in-law Melampus and his brother Bias in Argos to oppose the growing power of Mycenae.
 [100]

 In 1285 BC, Actor, son of Phorbas, migrated from Olenus near the sea west of Elis and founded Hyrmina, named after his mother.
 [101]